mmarcon/marcon.me/posts/firstpost.md

 ---
 title: On time management and GTD
-description: This is a post on My Blog about agile frameworks.
+description: It's quite common for Product Managers to have more things to do than there is time during the day.
+This article is about how I manage my time to get (most of my) things done.
 date: 2018-05-01
 tags:
   - product-management
   - time-management
-  - gtd
+  - GTD
 layout: layouts/post.njk
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.